knlrvr/kanelariviere-new/posts/app-vs-pages.md

 ###### Tip &mdash; When using both directories, you also have to be mindful of the different behaviors in layouts, state management, metadata, routing hooks, data fetching, etc. More on that below.

-Other than the dynamic routes for work, everything in my portfolio was migrated to the new app router with the support of [these Next.js docs](https://nextjs.org/docs/app/building-your-application/upgrading/app-router-migration).
-It was a relatively easy process, and I will be making the complete transition at some point, but I wanted to see the different behaviors in practice here.
+As of 01/08/24, everything in my portfolio was migrated to the new app router with the support of [these Next.js docs](https://nextjs.org/docs/app/building-your-application/upgrading/app-router-migration).
+It was a relatively easy process, but there are some important notes about behaviors that can make or break an experience that I experienced during the migration.

-For example, if you change the theme and then navigate to any of the **/work** pages, the theme will revert to it's default setting, which is dependent on the time of day.
+For example, if you changed the theme and then navigated to any of the **/work** pages, the theme would revert to it's default setting, which is dependent on the time of day.
+The theme wasn't being preserved across routers.
 Another example is how metadata is added.
-In the pages directory, we simply use the Head component provided by Next.js &mdash;
+In the pages directory, we simply used the Head component provided by Next.js &mdash;

 ```jsx
 <Head>